 The Credit Reporting Act provides for the establishment of a mandatory credit reporting and credit checking system regulated and operated by the Central Bank namely the CCR.
+The Central Bank will also use the information for prudential and statistical purposes.

-The purpose of the CCR is to ensure that a credit provider has access to the most accurate and up-to-date information regarding a borrower's total exposure.
+The purpose of the CCR is to provide for a national register for the collection and centralisation of financial information on borrowers to ensure that a credit provider has access to the most accurate and up-to-date information regarding a borrower's total exposure.